 MUMS SAY Families familiar with strategy games will love this.
 It’s simple to understand — roll the die, collect goods, trade them and build hideouts.
 This will teach your kids to negotiate, bargain and convince another player to trade with them.
 As kids aren’t the best with handling flimsy cards, they play with chunky tokens here.
 The game is quite pricey, though.

 WHAT The cream-coloured letter tiles are similar to those used in Scrabble, but this is a faster (and more exciting) version.
 Each player grabs 15 or 20 tiles, and starts linking them up to create words, free form.
 At any time, you can rearrange your tiles to form new words or scrap others.
 Once a player uses up all his or her tiles, he shouts “peel” and every one grabs another letter.
 This goes on till all the tiles are used.
 The winner is the person to use up all their tiles.

 MUMS SAY This award-winning word game is great fun for all in the family!
 It comes with 144 letter tiles, packed into an adorable banana-shaped pouch that’s perfect for taking along while you travel.
 It’s great for older kids who can spell and read with ease.
-Plus, a game can end in 10 minutes, so it’s great, even as a pre-dinner distraction or as an after-dinner wind-down activity.
+Plus, a game can end in 10 minutes, so it’s great, even as a pre-dinner distraction or as a wind-down activity after a meal.

 8. COOKING UP SENTENCES

 WHAT Test junior’s grammar with this adorable game.
 Chefs follow recipes to make complete sentences by gathering and correctly identifying parts of speech.
 A free “ingredient” card lets you add a funny word of your choice to the mix.
 Read the complete sentences out loud for lots of giggles!